csev/importmap/README.md

 npx http-server
 ```

-Then visit `http://localhost:8000` in your browser to see the optimized production version.
+Then visit `http://localhost:8000` to see the optimized production version.

-Note: The production build:
-- Has all dependencies bundled (no CDN usage)
-- Removes the import map (not needed in production)
-- Is optimized and minified
-- Should be served from the `dist` directory

 ## Dependencies

 Development (via import maps):
-- Lit v2.8.0 (from Skypack CDN)
 - Day.js v1.10.7 (from Skypack CDN)

 Production (handled by Vite):